 To begin with, let’s define this term.
 From a legal point of view, securities are negotiable financial tools.
 Stocks, bonds, and mutual funds are different forms of securities.
 In fact, federal laws and state statutes regulate securities and all the activities connected with these financial instruments.
 Any company or an individual that deals with securities should act according to the laws and regulations of the state.
 Otherwise, it will lead to serious legal problems and headaches.
 It is true that a company issuing securities must follow strict rules and has to file a lot of documents with the Securities and Exchange Commission (concerning the value of their securities).
 Moreover, these companies must have Generally Accepted Accounting Principles on the basis of their activities.
 The federal law of the USA controls the securities field.
 It comprises the following acts: The Securities Act of 1993 and The Securities Exchange Act of 1934.

-Thus, you should be better informed about the difference between the securities law and the corporate law.
-This knowledge is essential for conducting your business activities or investing your financial means in securities in a proper way.
+Thus, you should learn about the difference between the securities law and the corporate law.
+This knowledge is essential for conducting your business activities or investing your financial means insecurities in a proper way.